By Edu Valor / Author - Spanish Chef

 TIPS:

 Home cooks in Spain, like everywhere else, have always known how to stretch a meal.
-When you’ve got leftover stew—cocido, puchero, or whatever your family calls it—you find a way to make it into dinner or lunch for the next day.
+When you’ve got leftover stew—cocido, puchero, or however your family calls it—you find a way to make it into dinner or lunch for the next day.

 That’s exactly how Spanish cocido stew croquettes came to be.
 They weren’t fancy, but they were smart.
 And they were always good.